paperless-ngx/paperless-ngx/docs/advanced_usage.md

     Defining a storage path is optional.
 If no storage path is defined for a document, the global [`PAPERLESS_FILENAME_FORMAT`](configuration.md#PAPERLESS_FILENAME_FORMAT) is applied.

+## Automatic recovery of invalid PDFs {#pdf-recovery}

+Paperless will attempt to "clean" certain invalid PDFs with `qpdf` before processing if, for example, the mime_type detection is incorrect.
+This can happen if the PDF is not properly formatted or contains errors.

 ## Celery Monitoring {#celery-monitoring}

 The monitoring tool